Getting started

 Credits and costs

-Each job costs credits based on the tool type, input size, and compute resources required.
-The exact credit cost is shown on the Run button before you submit.
-Hovering over the button shows a breakdown of the estimate and your remaining balance.
+Each job costs credits based on the tool's configured billing rules.
+The exact credit cost is shown before you submit, and hovering over the credit badge shows the estimate and your remaining balance.

-For a full breakdown of costs by tool category, see Credits.
+For a full breakdown of how credits are charged and tracked, see Credits.

 Troubleshooting